Reshaping public policy for the development of Scottish windfarms

 In particular, windfarms situated on peatlands, usually located on exposed sites and less productive than managed mineral soils, offer high energy returns and reduced investment costs.
-However, one hectare of peatland can contain 5,000 tonnes of biologically active carbon.
-Installation of wind turbines can rapidly decompose peat, releasing carbon into the atmosphere - thus lengthening the carbon payback period - and destroying sensitive wildlife habitats.
+However, one hectare of peatland can contain 5,000 tonnes of biological carbon.
+Installation of wind turbines can rapidly decompose peat, releasing carbon into the atmosphere, thus, lengthening the carbon payback period and destroying sensitive wildlife habitats.

-In changing public policy and planning regulations, and informing all corners of the public debate, Aberdeen’s calculator has helped the Government fulfil its pledge to become “the green energy powerhouse of Europe” while protecting some of the country’s most environmentally fragile areas.
-It continues to guide the actions of politicians, planners, the wind industry, NGOs and community groups.
+In changing public policy and planning regulation, and informing all corners of the public debate, Aberdeen's calculator is helping the Government fulfil its pledge to become “the green energy powerhouse of Europe” while protecting some of the country’s most environmentally fragile areas.
+It guides the actions of politicians, planners, the wind industry, NGOs, and community groups.

 Find out more

 - Smith JU, Smith P, Wattenbach M, Zaehle S, Hiederer R, Jones RJA, Montanarella L, Rounsevell MDA, Reginster I, Ewert F. (2005).
 Projected changes in mineral soil carbon of European croplands and grasslands, 1990-2080.
 Global Change Biology, 11, 2141–2152.